gillty1995/se_project_react/README.md

 **Back-End**

-Here is a link to the back-end server. https://github.com/gillty1995/se_project_express
+Here is a link to the back-end server.
+Use with 'npm run dev' https://github.com/gillty1995/se_project_express

 **Technology**

 This project is created using React.js, JSX, js, html, css, and the use of OpenWeather API.
-A mock server is set up using "json-server --watch db.json --id _id --port 3001".

 **Figma**